New Games - Dominoes

 Domino Players by Friedrich Sturm (1823-1898)

-Like playing cards, dominoes are generic game pieces that can be used to play any number of games.
-Find an adult game of sufficient strategic interest, and you'll have as much fun with dominoes as with any other gaming vehicle.
+Like playing cards, dominoes are generic game pieces.
+They can be used to play any number of fascinating games.
+Find an adult game of sufficient strategic interest, and you'll have as much fun with dominoes as with any other game.

-The problem with dominoes is that the rules distributed with most sets are limited to just a handful of games.
-And, should you look up dominoes in a games encyclopedia or online, you'll find many more games -- but the great majority are simply versions of block or draw dominoes.
+The problem with dominoes is that the rules distributed with most sets present just a few simple games.
+Online you'll find more, but still, the majority are simply variants of block or draw.

-A few games that are truly different include the scoring games.
-In these, players accumulate points by matching the open ends of the playing layout in some manner.
+A few scoring games differ.
+In these, players score by matching the open ends of the playing layout in some manner.
 For example, creating open ends that are multiples of three or five score in some games.

-That's what you'll find if you research domino games.
-The games are certainly interesting and fun, but they're rather limited in terms of variety and strategic challenge.
+That's all you'll find if you research domino games.
+The games are fun, but they're limited in terms of variety and strategic challenge.

-Given that dominoes are a collection of generic gaming pieces -- just like playing cards -- doesn't it seem that you should be able to play as wide a range of different games with dominoes as with cards?
+Given that dominoes are generic -- just like playing cards -- doesn't it seem that you should be able to play as wide a range of different games with dominoes as with cards?

 That's exactly what I set out to create: entirely new ways of playing with dominoes, based on gaming principles as wide-ranging as those that underlie card games.
 Here's what I've developed over the decades: